lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * Some content may be out of order, missing.
 Don't get upset.
 * These notes are generated for markdown, so they unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied, from elsewhere.
 I have tried to give credit where due.
-* The raw notes are open source - should you encounter errors, don't hesistate to submit a pull request.
+* The raw notes are open source - should you encounter errors, or have a better way of explaining something better, don't hesistate to submit a pull request.

 ------------------------------------------------------------------------------